Setanta Sports: History

 Setanta Sport originally launched on 5 July 2002 as a PPV service on Sky Digital.
 On 3 September, a second service – Setanta Sport 2, launched on Sky as well.

 In April 2003, Setanta won a contract to operate a Sports channel on Freeview.

 In January 2004, Setanta signed a deal with WWE to broadcast four of their Pay-Per-View events within the year beginning with Royal Rumble.
 In July, Setanta launched SPL Live on Sky and shortly afterward launched Celtic TV and Rangers TV on Sky and NTL in partnership with Celtic F.C. and Rangers F.C. respectively.
 Earlier on in the month, the company entered into a partnership with the newly launched Racing UK to become the channel's exclusive broadcast partner and distributor prior to its launch and encryption in September.

+By 2005, Setanta Sport was renamed slightly to Setanta Sports.
 On 16 May 2005, Setanta PPV1 and PPV2 moved from 435 and 436 to 438 and 439 on Sky, respectively.
 On 30 July, Setanta launched a channel on the Top Up TV service on DTT.
 In August 2005, Setanta Sports 2, Celtic TV and Rangers TV were added to Telewest.

 On 29 June 2006, Setanta purchased the broadcast rights to the PGA Tour from Sky and announced that they would launch a dedicated Golf network entitled Setanta Golf in January 2007.
 On 17 August, Setanta expanded their partnership with Racing UK, merging it's subscription package together with theirs to form one, allowing Setanta customers access to the channel and spinoff Racing World, and Racing UK/Racing World subscribers access to Setanta's networks on all platforms.

 On 11 July 2007, the company signed a deal with Liverpool FC to launch LFC TV.
 On 20 July, they signed a deal with Virgin Media to make their networks free to anyone subscribed to the provider's TV XL service but would remain as premium add-ons for M or L package subscribers.
 The following week, the two companies announced plans to launch Setanta Sports News, which would rival Sky Sports News.
 The channel would launch in November.
 On 22 September, Setanta entered into a six-figure deal with Arsenal F.C. to launch Arsenal TV in December.
 The channel was however delayed, and instead launched in January 2008.

 In March and May 2008, Setanta launched Arsenal Replay and AH.TV on Sky, timeshift services of Arsenal TV which operated late-at-night and were used as filler networks in case Setanta needed the slots.
 In May, the company purchased the Sky EPG slot formerly belonging to Racing World after Racing UK axed the channel due to poor viewing figures.
 Setanta reduced the channel's broadcast hours and began timesharing it with the Pub/Commercial version of Setanta Sports 1, although it remained under the Racing World name.
 As with Arsenal Replay and AH.TV, the Setanta version of Racing World was used as a filler network.